PROPONENTS of regional reform would move as many of our public institutions from Canberra and other capital cities to the bush as practicable.

 Decentralisation is a priority for the Nationals and the rural Research and Development Corporations (RDC) make a likely target.

-The five focus RDCs in this story run diverse operations, servicing disparate needs which is reflected in their office locations and business structures.
+The five focus RDCs of this feature run diverse operations servicing disparate needs, which is reflected in their office locations and business structures.

-MLA has offices in Sydney, Brisbane and Armidale, as well as eight international offices.
+MLA has offices in Sydney, Brisbane and Armidale we well as eight international offices.

-The Cotton Research and Development Corporation is based at Narrabri, NSW, and Hort Innovation has offices in Sydney, Melbourne and Brisbane.
+The Cotton Research and Development Corporation is based at Narrabri and Hort Innovation has offices in Sydney, Melbourne and Brisbane.

-He said running the RDC in the lower-cost environment would payback the $900,000 relocation cost in a year.
+Running the RDC in the lower cost environment will payback the $900,000 relocation cost in just one year, he said.

-Regional Australia Institute chief executive Jack Archer told an ag policy conference late last year that decentralisation could redistribute public sector wages into regional economies.
+Regional Australia Institute chief executive Jack Archer told an ag policy conference last month that decentralisation could redistribute public sector wages into regional economies.

-He said more than 80 per cent of Australia’s workforce was located in its largest cities, where the public service spent four times more on wages than in the regions.
+He said more than 80 per cent of Australia’s workforce is located in its largest cities, where the public service spends four times more on wages than in the regions.

-The Productivity Commission’s study Transitioning Regional Economies reported last month that relocation typically risked quality and cost performance.
+The Productivity Commission’s study Transitioning Regional Economies reported this month said relocation typically risks quality and cost performance.

 “Public service decentralisation is generally a costly and ineffective way of promoting regional development,” the report said.